MicrosoftDocs/customer-voice/cv-docs/trial-faq.md

 # Trial FAQ

-We've compiled a list of frequently asked questions about the free product trial of Dynamics 365 Customer Voice and provided brief answers to help you get to your information quickly.
+The following is a list of frequently asked questions about the Dynamics 365 Customer Voice free product trial.
+It provides brief answers to help you get to your information quickly.

 ## Signup